Let’s get the negatives straight out of the way: There is no unambiguous answer to the question about electric car charging times.

 Maximum charging power should be restricted by the car or the electrical system of a building – not by the charging device.
 This is self-evident when a smart charging service is in use.

-Flexibility and possibility to control stations in groups enable the maximum charging power to be shifted based on how many cars are charging at once.
+Flexibility and the possibility to control stations in groups enable the maximum charging power to be shifted based on how many cars are charging at once.
 This smart feature, called Dynamic Load Management, charges the vehicles at full power when possible, simultaneously making sure the maximum power capacity of the main connection or local grid is not overloaded.
 The charging loads are divided dynamically, feeding more power to those vehicles that can take it.

 The big sister of DLM is called Adaptive Load Management.
 With this feature, you can even monitor all the loads of nearby buildings, facilities, and chargers, and optimize the available charging power based on this available capacity.
 ALM includes a hardware unit that measures the whole site’s real-time consumption and communicates it to the charging service.

-Let's make sure your chargers are not the ones left behind as the car battery development takes its next big leap.
+Let's make sure your chargers are not the ones left behind as car battery development takes its next big leap.
 Charge fast and charge smart.